RioDefi/riodefi-stats/README.md

 # Rio Chain Stats

+## Notice

+This is a fork from `https://github.com/paritytech/substrate-telemetry`

 ## Getting Started
 After cloning the repo, make sure to grab the latest stable version of node and install dependencies before doing anything.